byu-oit/kotlin-uapi/docs/content/_tutorial/user-context.md

 ## Local Testing

 If you've developed APIs that consume JWTs before, you may be thinking to yourself "But what about running this locally!
-Getting a valid JWT isn't easy!".
+Getting a valid JWT isn't easy!"

 In order to make this easier, we've provided a `UserContextFactory` that can wrap another and will automatically turn a valid, WSO2-issued OAuth Bearer Token into a JWT, ready for consumption by your `UserContextFactory`: